layilin/SP23-33852/_annotations/book2.md

 57.54 alligators.
 The American alligator, *Alligator mississippiensis*.

 57.75 Ibbos.
 Igbo refers to a language spoken in the Bight of Biafra (now the Bight of Bonny), a bay on the western Atlantic coast of Africa bounded by Nigeria, Cameroon, Equatorial Guinea, and northwestern Gabon.
-The Bight of Biafra was a major slave-trading port in the sixteenth through nineteenth centuries, and people who spoke Igbo came to be designated as Igbo by slave traders and planters.
+The Bight of Biafra was a major slave-trading region in the sixteenth through nineteenth centuries, and people who spoke Igbo came to be designated as Igbo by slave traders and planters.
 Some of these people may have thought of themselves as Igbo as well, while others may simply have accepted or been forced to accept the term as a designation, even though they would have identified themselves by their villages or districts of origin instead.
-Since many people who ended up at the Bight of Biafra and other ports on the western Atlantic coast had made long journeys from inland Africa and picked up various languages along the way, those who identified as Igbo may also have learned Igbo during the process and been participating in what is now sometimes called ethnogenesis or the formation and development of ethnic groupings.
+Since many people who ended up at the Bight of Biafra and other ports on the western Atlantic coast had made long journeys from inland Africa and picked up various languages along the way, those who were identified as Igbo may also have learned Igbo during the process and been participating in what is now sometimes called ethnogenesis or the formation and development of ethnic groupings.

-[people] 57.69n Ulloa.
+[people] 57.74n Ulloa.
 Antonio de Ulloa y de la Torre-Giral (1716-1795) was a colonel and naval officer of the Spanish navy, as well as an explorer and scientist.
 He participated in a geodesic mission to the equator in Peru to measure the earth's true shape.
 After the mission was completed, Ulloa co-authored with Jorge Juan the *Relación histórica del viage a la América meridional* (1748).

 58.83 Misnian arsenic.
 A chemical compound used as rat poison.

 [plant] 58.84 cassada.
 Cassava (*Manihot esculenta*), also known as manioc, yuca, and bitter cassava, a plant that is poisonous to human beings in raw form: its roots contain cyanide.
-Rats apparently could eat it without being unduly affected, however, since Grainger recommends mixing cassava with Misnian arsenic to poison them.
+Rats apparently could eat it without being unduly affected, however, Grainger recommends mixing cassava with Misnian arsenic to poison them.
 In fact, rats are recognized as major cassava pests today.
 In spite of their toxicity, cassava roots served as one of the most important food sources for Amerindians during the precolonial era, and they were subsequently adopted by Africans and Europeans in the Caribbean as well.
 The poison in the roots can be neutralized by proper processing: Amerindians and other early Caribbean consumers usually prepared cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads.
 Cassava's advantages are significant enough that they offset its toxic nature: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling.

 58.87 unweeting.
 Unwitting, ignorant.

 58.88 cates.
 Choice foods, viands, or delicacies.

 [plant] 59.95 nightshade's juice.
 Nightshade most likely refers to *Atropa belladonna*, a poisonous plant also known as deadly nightshade or belladonna.
-The foliage, fruits, and roots are all highly toxic, and consuming only ten berries could kill a human adult.
+The foliage, fruits, and roots are all highly toxic, and consuming only ten berries can kill an adult human.
 It is native to Europe and Western Asia.

 59.104 thy little gang.
 Enslaved children.
-Almost all enslaved persons on the plantation were expected to work, including the young.
+Almost all enslaved persons on the plantation were forced to work, including the young.
 The tasks children were assigned included weeding, cutting grass to feed the cattle, washing clothes, and serving in the main house.

 59.107 rich manure.
 Compost.

 [people] 59.95n Newman's Chemistry published by Dr. Lewis.
 William Lewis (bap.
 1708-d.
 1781) was an English physician and experimental chemist.
 Author of *Chemical Works of Caspar Neumann, M.D.* (1759).
 Neumann (1683-1737) was a German chemist.

-[place] 59n.Ver.95 East-India.
+[place] 59.95n East-India.
 The whole of Southeast Asia to the east of and including India.

-59n.Ver.95 Mungoes.
+59.95n Mungoes.
 The mongoose refers to a small carnivore and member of the family *Herpestidae*.
 There are many different species of mongoose, all native to the Old World.
-The mongoose was purposefully introduced to the Caribbean and Pacific islands in the late twentieth century to try and exterminate the rat population.
-Because the mongoose also eats birds, amphibians, and reptiles, however, it is contributing to the destruction of local biodiversity on those islands and is now considered an invasive species.
+The mongoose was purposefully introduced to the Caribbean and Pacific islands in the late twentieth century to exterminate the rat population.
+Because the mongoose also eats birds, amphibians, and reptiles, however, it has contributed to the destruction of local biodiversity on those islands and is considered an invasive species.

 [plant] 60.114 yellow thistle.
 Most likely *Argemone mexicana*, the seeds of which are purgative.
 Also known as the Mexican prickly poppy; native to Mexico and Central America.